Amine Gülşe Özil

 Amine Gülşe Özil (born 30 April 1993) is a Turkish-Swedish actress, model and beauty pageant titleholder born and raised in Sweden.
 She was crowned Miss Turkey 2014 and represented her country at the Miss World 2014 pageant.

 Life and career

 Amine Gülşe was born and raised in Gothenburg, Sweden.
 Her mother is from İzmir, Turkey, and her father is an Iraqi Turkmen from Kirkuk, Iraq and she has a brother named Şahan Gülşe.
 She graduated from the International High School of the Gothenburg Region in 2012.

 She relocated to Istanbul to work as an actress and a model.
 She starred in the 2015 Turkish television series Asla Vazgeçmem.
-In 2017 Amine began dating footballer Mesut Özil.
-Her engagement to German footballer Mesut Özil was announced in January 2019.
+In 2017 Amine began dating German footballer Mesut Özil.
+Her engagement to Özil was announced in January 2019.
 The couple married on 7 June 2019.
 Turkish President Recep Tayyip Erdoğan was the witness.
 In March 2020, the couple confirmed the birth of their first child, a daughter named Eda.
 Their second daughter, named Ela, was born in September 2022.